0xADE1A1DE/USLH/README.md

 The number of floating point instructions that block back-end resources are various among different platforms.
 It is related to the execution time of floating point executions and the speculation window.

 We provide a script to test when floating point instructions block back-end resources needed for memory independent memory access.
-We test it by adding SQRT instructions in the victim function and after the victim execution, we check the presence of secret independent memory in the cache.
+We test it by adding pairs of SQRTSD and MULSD instructions in the victim function and after the victim execution, we check the presence of secret independent memory in the cache.

-On i7-10710U, with frequency at 3.8GHz, having 80 SQRT instruction blocks the speculative execution of secret independent memory access.
+On i7-10710U, with frequency at 3.8GHz, having 51 pairs of instruction blocks the speculative execution of secret independent memory access.

 ![image](https://github.com/0xADE1A1DE/USLH/blob/master/Exploit_PoC/exhaust_resources/find_limitation.png)